 Since one or even both parties involved in a serious car accident may be deceased, wrongful death lawsuits can be especially difficult to prove.
 Our decades of experience handling car, truck, motorcycle, bicycle, pedestrian and boating accident cases in Lake City and Jacksonville means we know how to investigate an accident, determine who was at fault, and gather the facts necessary to prove a case of negligence and wrongful death.
 Losing a loved one is hard enough without having to overcome financial hardships at the same time.
 Let us help you hold negligent parties accountable for their actions and get you the financial help you need to care for yourself and your family.

 Experienced Legal Representation for Wrongful Death in Lake City and Jacksonville

 We understand that this is the time to grieve, to remember and cherish the life that was lost, and to be with family and loved ones.
 No amount of financial compensation will make this tragedy okay.
 However, the financial compensation that you are entitled to can go towards building a stable financial future, pay for medical bills to stay out of bankruptcy, cover funeral and burial costs, allow a young one to go to college, and to keep on top of the mortgage payments.
-If you have lost a loved one because of the negligence of another in Lake City or Jacksonville, contact Douglas & Carter for a no-cost, confidential consultation with an experienced and successful Jacksonville wrongful death lawyer.
+If you have lost a loved one because of the negligence of another in Lake City or Jacksonville, contact Douglas & Carter for a no-cost, confidential consultation with an experienced and successful Jacksonville catastrophic injury attorney.